zix99/rare/docs/usage/expressions.md

 If the format is unable to be resolved, it must be specific manually with a format below, or a custom format.

-If ommitted: The first seen date will determine the format for all dates going forward (faster)
+If ommitted or "cache": The first seen date will determine the format for all dates going forward (faster)

-If "auto":   The date format will always be auto-detected.
+If "auto":   The date format will always be auto-detected each time.
 This can be used if the date could be in different formats (slower)

 **Special Values:**
 The time `now` will return the current unix timestamp `{time now}`